The Ethos Philosophy

 Ethos Faculty Bios

-Douglas Loomis (Piano)
+Douglas Loomis (Piano, Music Theory)

 With over 20 years of pianistic training and experience, Douglas Loomis is a skilled pianist and accomplished teacher from Conroe, Texas.
 Douglas holds a Bachelor’s degree in Piano Performance from Southwestern University.
 He joined Ethos School of Music soon after graduating and his teachers have included Kiyoshi Tamagawa, David Englert, and Khoren Ouzounian.
 Douglas is devoted to helping musicians reach their highest potential.
 This has included teaching music theory camps, leading music ensembles, accompanying at high schools, and adjudicating for music events.
 He is also instilling the love of music in children through early childhood music classes.